2022 Kansas abortion referendum: Arguments

-In an effort to appeal to the broader electorate, both sides of the debate have tried to paint their preferred choice as more moderate than the opposite side.
+In an effort to appeal to the broader electorate, both sides of the debate tried to paint their preferred choice as more moderate than the opposite side.

-Supporters of the "yes" vote have said that the amendment would give voters the ability "to weigh in directly on the ballot so that we can pass [abortion] laws".
+Supporters of the "yes" vote said that the amendment would give voters the ability "to weigh in directly on the ballot so that we can pass [abortion] laws".
 They have also claimed that the amendment would allow for "common sense abortion limits", and said that the Hodes & Nauser v.
 Schmidt case, which protected the right to abortion, needed to be overruled, since it could be used to nullify existing abortion restrictions in Kansas, such as a ban on most abortions after 22 weeks and a requirement for parental consent.

-Meanwhile, supporters of the "no" vote", i.e. opponents of the amendment, and legal experts have said that, while the language of the amendment did not specifically reference an abortion ban, state legislators would be empowered to pass such legislation and would likely do so.
-They pointed to similar bills that have already been considered and introduced in the Legislature, such as HB 2746, introduced in March 2022, which would ban all abortions except "when necessary to preserve the life of the pregnant woman" without exceptions for rape and incest and would make performing abortions a level one felony.
+Meanwhile, supporters of the "no" vote", i.e. opponents of the amendment, and legal experts said that, while the language of the amendment did not specifically reference an abortion ban, state legislators would be empowered to pass such legislation, and would likely do so.
+They pointed to similar bills that have already been considered and introduced in the Legislature, such as HB 2746, introduced in March 2022, which would ban all abortions except "when necessary to preserve the life of the pregnant woman", without exceptions for rape and incest, and would make performing abortions a level one felony.
 State representative Lindsay Vaughn also added that the right to abortion is a non-negotiable human right that should not be up for a popular vote.

 Many commentators, on both sides of the issue, brought up the history of Kansas as a free state with respect to the issue of slavery in the United States.

 Campaign spending

 Opponents and proponents of the measure collectively spent $22 million on the referendum campaign.
-Abortion rights groups spent $11.3 million, while abortion opponents spent almost $11.1 million.Sareen Habeshian, Opponents, advocates spent $22 million on Kansas abortion vote, Axios (August 19, 2022).John Hanna & Heather Hollingsworth, Spielberg among donors in $22M Kansas campaign on abortion, Associated Press (August 19, 2022).
-Of the funding in support of the proposed amendment, more than $4.3 million were contributed by Roman Catholic dioceses and the Kansas Catholic Conference.
-Kansans for Life reported spending $2.7 million (split between its own efforts and its contribution to the main "vote yes" organization); and Susan B. Anthony Pro-Life America reported spending $1.4 million.
+Abortion rights groups spent $11.3 million, while abortion opponents spent almost $11.1 million.
+Of the funding in support of the proposed amendment, more than $4.3 million was contributed by Roman Catholic dioceses and the Kansas Catholic Conference.
+Kansans for Life reported spending $2.7 million (split between its own efforts and its contribution to the main "vote yes" organization), and Susan B. Anthony Pro-Life America reported spending $1.4 million.
 Of the funding opposing the proposed amendment, Planned Parenthood affiliates and other abortion-rights organizations contributed nearly $2.3 million; approximately $1.5 million was contributed by Sixteen Thirty Fund, and $1.25 million was contributed by Michael Bloomberg.